BILGI-IE-423/ie423-2024-termproject-group-yes/ReadME.md

 6. One-Hot Encoding: Convert categorical listed_in column to multiple binary columns.
 7. Prepare Features and Target: Select relevant columns for features and set the target variable.

+# Preprocessing Step or the Model for Viewer:

 **Merging netflix_titles with Oscar data frame** :